chinamike65/hugo-tuolesi/content/book3/book3en.md

 Section 2 - "The Graded Stages of the Path to Enlightenment" talks about the order of the Path, which is the content of the "The Graded Stages of the Path to Enlightenment".
 Therefore, the excellence of the "The Graded Stages of the Path to Enlightenment" is the speciality of the Three Paths.
 Victory is also the ultimate victory of the path.

-"The Graded Stages of the Path to Enlightenment" has five qualities: the creator, the teaching, the location, the persuasion, and the Dharmamily.
+"The Graded Stages of the Path to Enlightenment" has five qualities: the creator, the teaching, the location, the persuasion, and the family.

 1. Venerable Atisha, the creator of the San Shi Dao, is the incarnation of Amitabha.
 There were countless disciples in India at that time, and many of them achieved high achievements.

-When His Holiness went to Tibet to teach the Dharma, he mainly taught the Three Ways, which enabled countless practitioners in Tibet to be liberated by studying the Three Ways.
+When His Holiness Venerable Atisha went to Tibet to teach the Dharma, he mainly taught the Three Ways, which enabled countless practitioners in Tibet to be liberated by studying the Three Ways.

 The teachings of His Holiness also influenced the major sects in Tibetan areas, especially the Gelug sect, which was formerly known as the New Kadampa.